Walter McGuire - Chair

-William J. Quinn - Vice President and Chief Operations Officer
+William J. Quinn - President and Chief Executive Officer

-William J. Quinn is the Vice President and Chief Operations Officer of the California Council for Environmental and Economic Balance (CCEEB) – a nonprofit, nonpartisan coalition of business, labor, and public leaders.
+William J. Quinn is the President and Chief Executive Officer of the California Council for Environmental and Economic Balance (CCEEB) – a nonprofit, nonpartisan coalition of business, labor, and public leaders.
 Mr. Quinn has worked extensively in the regulated community in multiple capacities.
 Prior to joining CCEEB in 1995, Mr. Quinn held environmental management positions for over 15 years with energy and utility industries.
 He worked closely with key stakeholders in negotiating many of California’s principal environmental statutes.
 Mr. Quinn develops balanced solutions to regional air quality problems and works closely with district regulators and local communities.
-As COO and project manager, Mr. Quinn represents CCEEB in numerous public forums.
+As President and CEO, Mr. Quinn represents CCEEB in numerous public forums.

 Edmund G. “Pat” Brown, 1973‐1977